telepat-io/telepat-io.github.io/app/views/markdown/data-fundamentals.md

 | write_acl          | Bitmask corresponding to the write permission levels |
 | meta_read_acl      | Bitmask corresponding to the meta read permission levels |

-        application.schema.comment.read_acl = 7 // any client can read this
+    application.schema.comment.read_acl = 15 // any client can read this
     application.schema.comment.meta_read_acl = 6 // only logged in users and admins
     application.schema.comment.write_acl = 4 // admins only
+    application.schema.article.write_acl = 8 // authors only

 ## Objects
 All Telepat data is stored within objects, with JSON as the data format of choice.
 Every object belongs to a model (as defined in the application schema) and to a collection.